stealth/crash/README.md

 * messenger proxy support
 * proxying based on SNI
 * SNI hiding mode
-* Disguise filters to mask as different kind of software to global observers
+* Disguise Filters to mask as different kind of software to global observers
 * can use UDP transport mode with DTLS and added reliability and flow-control layer
 * transparent roaming support with DTLS client sessions